By Molly Patrick

 3. Accept others exactly as they are.

 It is not your job to change anyone, it’s not even your business.
-Don’t cling to the idea that people you love need to change (even if it might be true) and definitely don’t flatter yourself by thinking you will be the one to change them.
-The best way you can help someone change is by fully accepting them without judgment, leaving them be and letting them figure it out for themselves.
+Don’t cling to your thoughts that the people you love need to change, and definitely don’t flatter yourself by thinking you will be the one to change them.
+The best way you can help someone change is by fully accepting them without judgment, and allowing them to figure stuff out for themselves.
 In order to unconditionally love someone, you must accept them.
 Full stop.

 4. Accept yourself exactly as you are.